Innovation in Teaching About me | Books | CALL | Autonomy | SLA | Hire me | Contact

-Lewis, Marilyn & Hayo Reinders 2007.
+Lewis, M. & Reinders, H. (2007).
 Using Student-Centered Methods with Teacher-Centered Students.
-Second, revised edition.
-Toronto: Pippin Publishing.
+Pippin Publishing.
+(Second, revised edition).

 Below you can read a sample chapter.
 You can also download this here.